phisanti/tw_feeds/Readme.md

 # Run

 Once the setting file is ready, you can run the tweeter report via `start` or `run`.
+Note that if the email associated with the bot is a Gmail, you'll need to enable less secure apps access for your Gmail account if you plan to use a Gmail account to send emails through this script.
+You can do this by following the instructions here: https://support.google.com/accounts/answer/6010255

 # Special words